 A note about early signs of pregnancy:

-You might also find this guide to determining your chances of pregnancy helpful.
+You might also find this guide to determining your chances of pregnancy or our implantation bleeding quiz helpful.

 The non-quiz version of early pregnancy signs:

 Implantation usually occurs 6 to 12 days after ovulation (which is typically about 14 days after the first day of your period).
 Occasionally, implantation will cause minor spotting which may be as light as single drop.
 Keep in mind not all women experience implantation bleeding and spotting before your period is not always an early sign of pregnancy.
 If you experience bleeding around the time of your period, this is also not necessarily proof you aren’t pregnant.
 You can read more about period-like bleeding while pregnant here.

 Early pregnancy symptoms: Sustained Elevated Basal Body Temperatures Over 16 Days

 Sustained elevated basal body temperature is one the earliest symptoms of pregnancy.
 After ovulation the hormone progesterone elevates body temperature slightly.
 When this hormone dissipates, the uterine lining is shed and your temperature will drop again slightly as your cycle begins.
 If you are pregnant, progesterone levels continue to rise rather than falling keeping temperatures high.